VA Loan Calculator

 How to Use a VA Loan Calculator to Purchase a New Home

 Using VA benefits to buy a house is easier than you might think.
 VA approved mortgage lenders will jump over each other for the chance to be your lender.
-A VA calculator prepares you for conversations you'll have with your loan officer.
+Our VA calculator prepares you for conversations you'll have with your loan officer.

 Our VA mortgage calculator accounts for the two VA specific variables that affect your mortgage payment outside of the usual rate, term, and down payment.
 Both variables impact your VA funding fee.

-VA Disability and Waiving the VA Funding Fee
+VA Disability and Fee Waiver

-Subsequent Use VA Loans
+Subsequent Use

 VA Loan Calculator Glossary